sofiemartins/HiRep/Doc/user_guide/input_file.md

 conf dir = cnfg
 ```

 Specify here the directory in the current working directory where the configurations will be written out.
-The code does not create the directory and will fail if it does not exist, so you will have to create it before starting the simulation.
+The code does not create the directory and will fail if it does not exist, so you must create it before starting the simulation.

 ```
 gauge start = random
 ```

 Starting value for the gauge configuration.
 Possible values are `random`=hot start, `unit`=cold start, a file name of a file that is located in the directory given in `conf dir`=start up from a saved configuration.
 Note that you have to give the path of this file relative to the `conf dir`.
-For example is the start up configuration is called `run1_n0` and is located in `cnfg` you put here `run1_n0` and **not** `cnfg/run1_n0`.
+For example, if the start-up configuration is called `run1_n0` and is located in `cnfg`, you put here `run1_n0` and **not** `cnfg/run1_n0`.

 ```
 last conf = +1
 ```

-This option allows you to specify the number of trajectories you want to generate.
-Note that there is a different between `+1` and `1`.
+This option lets you specify the number of trajectories you want to generate.
+Note that there is a difference between `+1` and `1`.
 The "+" in front of `last conf` specifies the number of additional trajectories to be generated after the chosen startup configuration.
-I.e. if the startup configuration is trajectory number 5 and `last conf = 6` then one additional trajectory will be generated, while if `last conf = +6` then six additional trajectories will be generated (i.e. the last configuration generated will be number 11).
+I.e., if the startup configuration is trajectory number 5 and `last conf = 6`, then one additional trajectory will be generated, while if `last conf = +6`, then six additional trajectories will be generated (i.e., the last configuration generated will be number 11).

 ## Online measurements